robslabarbera/garethr-docker/README.md

 Now when Puppet runs it will automatically run Compose is required, for example because the relevant Compose services aren't running.

-You can also pass additional options (for example to enable experimental features) as well as provide scaling rules.
+You can also pass addition options (for example to enable experimental features) as well as provide scaling rules.
 The following example requests 2 containers be running for example.
 Puppet will now run Compose if the number of containers for a given service don't match the